 Grief is work – hard work and grieving for a son or daughter is possibly the hardest work of all.
-The project is developing a series of creative workshops, courses and retreats all designed to help you work through your grief by harnessing your own creative energies and imaginations.
-The first of these weekend retreats to include workshops on photography, mindfulness and physical exercise is scheduled for May 2018.
-Find out more about ACTIVE GRIEF here
+The project runs creative workshops, courses and retreats all designed to help you work through your grief by harnessing your own creative energies and imaginations.

 Everything we do is based on the concept of continuing the bond we have with our loved one even after they have died.
 We do not believe (as many in our society expect) that a satisfactory resolution of grief is achieved by ‘letting go’, ‘moving on’ or by shying away from the pain of grief.
 On the contrary, we think that a healthier option is to keep memories alive, to keep them in our conversations with others, to openly confront the reality of death and to see grief not as a process of saying goodbye but more as a process of saying hello again.